-12 Benefits of Light Therapy
+13 Benefits of Light Therapy

 It was first written about by Hippocrates in 400 BC when he described the importance of the sun.
-Then, in 1984, Norman Rosenthal first defined Seasonal Affective Disorder, explaining how specialized light therapy lamps are an effective treatment.
-What used to be only accessible and affordable via healthcare providers is now available to anyone, anywhere.
+Then, in 1984, Norman Rosenthal first defined Seasonal Affective Disorder, explaining how the benefits of light therapy lamps can aid in reducing symptoms.

 Light treatment involves sitting in front of a specialized 10,000 LUX light therapy lamp.
 These lamps are designed to put out high amounts of light (LUX) to mimic the sun.
 Our bodies need sunlight, but we rarely receive enough of it—the sun aids in our body’s ability to produce two essential hormones:

 #1.
 Increased Energy

 A significant benefit of sunlight can be obtained through bright light therapy as well.
 We may feel less energetic during the winter months due to low serotonin levels because sunlight is not accessible.

 #2.
-Better REgulated Sleep
+Better Regulated Sleep